-In a new interview, Jennifer Lawrence has opened up about her breakout role on The Hunger Games, including how literally producers took the franchise’s title when it came to her own body weight.
+In a new interview, Jennifer Lawrence opened up about her breakout role on The Hunger Games, including how literally producers took the franchise’s title when it came to her own body weight.

 In a conversation with Viola Davis for Variety’s “Actors on Actors” series, Lawrence says she felt a huge responsibility around playing the role of Katniss Everdeen due to the books the films were based on already having a huge audience of young fans.
 “In Hunger Games, it was an awesome responsibility,” Lawrence tells Davis.
 “Those books were huge, and I knew that the audience was children.”